 Left: a conventional, dry-tamped puck.
 Right: a wet-tamped puck

-Zooming in on the pictures, nevertheless, revealed a possible difference.
+Zooming in on the pictures, however, revealed a possible difference.
 The dry-tamped puck looks muddier, as if it had retained more fines.
 The wet-tamped puck, meanwhile, appeared to have a more open texture.

 Left: the muddy texture inside the dry-tamped puck.
 Right: the looser texture of the wet-tamped puck